Board of Directors

-John Sloan was elected to the board in June 2007 and is currently the board Vice Chairman.
+John Sloan was elected to the board in June 2007 and currently serves as Vice Chairman.
 He retired from the Delta/Greely School District in 2002 after teaching for 21 years.
 John owns/operates the Buffalo Center Drive-In in Delta Junction.
 John has been active in the Delta community since 1981, when he and his wife, Linda, arrived.
 They raised four children in Delta, which offered the opportunity to be involved in various youth and community activities.
 John has served on the Delta Greely Hockey Assoc. board of directors, coached hockey, little league, and girls’ softball.
 He has also been a member of the Delta Junction City Council, LEPC, Delta Lion’s Club, Delta Chamber of Commerce and Pioneers of Alaska Igloo 35.
 In 2005, John traveled to Sri Lanka with a small group from Fairbanks to aid in the Tsunami Relief Effort and has since returned two more times.
 John enjoys reading, kayaking, biking, and snowboarding.

 District 6 seat will be next up for election in 2022.

 Brad J. Benson, Director for District 7